About the Programme

 This module aims to equip non-computing students with fundamental knowledge in architecting and designing modern Enterprise Systems in organisations that can be reasonably complex, scalable, distributed, component-based and mission-critical.
 Students will develop an understanding of high-level concepts such as enterprise architecture and software architecture.
 They will them move on to acquire fundamental systems analysis and design techniques such as object-oriented requirements analysis and design using the Unified Modelling Language.

-For detailed schedule of the modules, please refer to Annex (SoC GC-CF).
+For detailed schedule of August 2019 modules, please refer to Annex (SoC GC-CF).

 The programme is open to those with a bachelor’s degree.
 Candidates with other qualifications and related work experience may also apply for the programme.
 Each application will be reviewed by the Admissions Committee.
 The above are minimum requirements and do not guarantee admission.